rrazvd/ag-ui-adk-react-chat/README.md

 > AG-UI ADK Server will be available on http://localhost:8000/ag-ui

+> AG-UI ADK Server documentation (all original ADK + AG-UI routes) will be available on http://localhost:8000/docs

 > AG-UI ADK React chat playground will be available on http://localhost:3005

 #### Option 2: Run playground interface only